dimonius-s/rbenv_install/README.md

-#rbenv install and add in .zshrc"
+rbenv install and add in .zshrc